 Today - October 14th - I deactivated my X/Twitter account for Voyageuse.
-It's exactly 11 years ago on this day I decided to make the film, after receiving a cursory two-line rejection email from Creative Scotland - a long and sorry story - I was and am ineligible for Screen Scotland funding - apparently I don't meet their criteria.
-It was the first and only time I submitted an application.
-When I asked for feedback as to why my project was rejected, their response: "we have other, higher priority projects" was a perfect summation of what I already knew.
+It's exactly 11 years ago on this day I decided to make the film, after receiving a cursory two-line rejection email from Creative Scotland - a long and sorry story.
+To this day I remain ineligible for Screen Scotland funding because I/my company don't meet their criteria.
+It was the first and only time I submitted an application to Creative Scotland.
+When I asked for feedback as to why my project was rejected, their response: "we have other, higher priority projects" was a perfect summation of what I suspected - the people at CS had already made up their mind who was being awarded funding.
+Not me, and certainly not the majority of applicants.

-That I made the film with zero funding remains an achievement.
-By summoning my inner Imp - I was an Imp in the Brownies long ago - I spent three years writing, designing, shooting, editing, grading and creating a sound design by applying what Robert Bresson described as "he who can work with the minimum can work with the most."
+The fact I made the film with zero funding remains a near incomprehensible achievement.
+By summoning my inner Imp - I was an Imp in the Brownies as a kid - I spent three years writing, designing, shooting, editing, grading and creating a sound design by applying Robert Bresson's maxim, "he who can work with the minimum can work with the most."
 It's a mantra I live by.
 My next three planned projects - God willing - will adopt the same model, if more nuanced and refined - using CGI, live action and life's little accidents, the serendipitous events that occur in real life that can change the course of a story, of a life.

 Since June-July I've had the privilege of watching films and voting as a member of the British Independent Film Awards (BIFA) sub-group for the Raindance Maverick category, formally the Discovery Award which against all expectations Voyageuse won in 2018.
 This year our category included 54 films, the highest number ever, a mix of public and broadcast funded films, those privately financed on crazy-high sums and at the bottom of the heap, the plucky low-no budget films, generally made on low five figures.

 BIFA's criteria for the Maverick Award require works of originality that take risks and are made on budgets of less than £1 million, hardly a Maverick sum from my standpoint but still super cheap.
 One of my fellow voters has made a hobby out of calculating the average budget for these films and arrived at a figure £300K or so - each.
-I marvelled at this, since so many of these films are documentaries - a naturally low-budget format.
+I marvelled at this, since so many of these films are documentaries - a lower-budget format compared to narrative movies.
 I marvel too that these films, many editorially flawed, aesthetically televisual rather than cinematic or in myriad ways larping as Maverick films to hedge their bets against other, more appropriate categories.

 Another notable trend this year is the locked room drama where a group of people, or a lone person find themselves confined in an enclosed space where they have to enact an implausible plot.
 These are mostly effortful affairs but are ultimately dull.
 My heart goes out to the casts of these films, desperate to buoy up the maker's intentions.

 BIFA's confidentiality rules prevent me from disclosing the Maverick longlist which will be announced in early November, but it's an interesting group of films.
 I disagreed with roughly a third of it, but I'm very pleased at most of the sub-group's decisions.
-I'm aware too, with 54 films to discuss over 3 meetings, not enough time was given to them so I'll be asking BIFA to change the rules to exclude those films that hedge, that dump their films in the Maverick category as a 'just in case we don't make it' into the other categories.
-It only seems fair.
+I'm aware too, with 54 films to discuss over 3 meetings, not enough time was given to them so I'll be asking BIFA to change the rules to exclude those films that hedge by dumping their films in the Maverick category.

 There's something about deactivating a X/Twitter account that feels like a loss.
 It's a first for me - a little like a death in the family but not THAT serious.
-Still, after 11 years, the making, the attempts - so often futile - to get it screened, just living with the film, I need to let go, not least for practical reasons - I don't really do social media and Elemental can't justify using different domains for each project, so now Owen is folding them into the one place and managing them from that place.
-Seems sensible.
-Besides, I need to move on.
+Still, after 11 years of living with Voyageuse, not just the making, but the attempts - so often futile - to get it screened, I need to let go.
+Besides, I don't really do social media and Elemental can't justify the cost of maintaining domains for each project, so now Owen is folding them into the one place and managing them from this place - Elemental.

-So today I hope my message on X/Twitter reaches my followers.
-I appreciate every comment left by anyone who watched the film - it really means the world to me.
+Today I hope my message on X/Twitter reaches my followers.
+I appreciate every single comment left by anyone who watched the film - it really means the world to me.
 I downloaded my archive from X/Twitter so at least I've got that to look back on when I need cheering up.
+Which these days is a lot.

 The above image is of Erica's handwriting - a rare thing to see these days.
 When was the last time any of us wrote something by hand?
-When I was nine, I found a book in my local library about graphology and was instantly hooked - over the decades I became an expert in handwriting analysis and to this day I'm able to tell a person's character, psychological strengths and weaknesses, their state of health from their handwriting, Our handwritten script is as unique as our fingerprints.
+When I was nine, I found a book in my local library about graphology and was instantly hooked - over the decades I became an expert in handwriting analysis and to this day I'm able to tell a person's character, psychological strengths and weaknesses, their state of health and more from their marks and fixed signs.
+Our handwriting is as unique as our fingerprints.
 When was the last time any of us wrote more than a greetings card?